deenazhira/spm-platform/README.md

 The core features of the platform include:
 - User Authentication
 - Chapter Management
-- Reflection Journals
+- Reflection Feedback
-- Profile Viewing
+- Profile Manage

 The SPM Student Learning Platform aims to empower students with the tools and resources they need to succeed academically while fostering a culture of lifelong learning and self-improvement.
 By harnessing the power of technology, the platform strives to revolutionize the way SPM students engage with their studies, paving the way for a brighter future.